 Here are some good things to share with your teen:

 Braces are about more than a pretty smile.
 Straight teeth also are easier to clean, promote healthy gums, give a balanced facial appearance and are less likely to get chipped.

 Wisdom teeth, also called third molars, don't always have enough room to emerge during the late teens to early 20’s.
 Impacted wisdom teeth can damage nearby teeth or cause infection, and may need special care.

 Bad breath, or halitosis, usually comes from bacteria that form on the tongue.
 In many cases, a simple change in your teen’s personal oral hygiene habits can freshen him up, starting with good oral hygiene, brush the tongue and keep regular visits to your dentist.

 Whitening those pearly whites can be done with whitening toothpastes, mouth rinses and toothbrushes.
 The dentist also offers whitening treatment options that are done in the dental office and at home.

-Tobacco products contain toxins that can cause carious types of cancer, gum disease, bad breath, tooth discoloration and a diminished sense of smell.
+Tobacco products contain toxins that can cause various types of cancer, gum disease, bad breath, tooth discoloration and a diminished sense of smell.
 It’s easier to kick a smoking habit earlier rather than later.

-Oral piercings can have adverse affects on the health of your tongue, lips, cheeks and uvula.
+Oral piercings can have adverse effects on the health of your tongue, lips, cheeks and uvula.
 Oral problems associated with swallowed/aspirated jewelry, speech impairment, fractured teeth and gingival recession can occur.
 Dental professionals are a great resource as they can educate teens about the hazards and potential complications of oral piercings.